By Shanon Roberts, on 4 April 2023

 1. Dunkin Donuts

-Dunkin Donuts now has around 3,200 stores in more than 30 countries.
+Dunkin Donuts now has thousands of stores in more than 30 countries.
 How has a donut chain become so successful on a global scale?
 They adapt their donuts to appeal to local tastes.
 In China, they serve up pork and seaweed donuts, in India, it’s saffron and pistachio donuts.
 If your budget allows for it, customize your offerings to match unique regional tastes.

-Spotify has grown into one of the most successful brands.
+Spotify has grown into one of the most successful brands in the world.
 That’s because they don’t simply offer genres of music for their listeners, they offer music suggestions based on activities like exercise and relaxation.
 This crosses borders and allows new artists to reach audiences they might not otherwise have connected with.

 Airbnb harnessed the power of hashtags on social media to generate engagement and spread brand awareness.
 The hashtag #onelessstranger encouraged people in the Airbnb community to perform acts of hospitality and take photos or videos with the guests.
-The social campaign was an incredible success with around 3 million people participating around the world.
+The social campaign was a great success with around 3 million people participating around the world.

 4. Red Bull

 Red Bull is extremely good at making people think it's a local brand.
-They do this by hosting events all around the world like their air race in the UK, Grand Prix in Indianapolis, and rally events in rotating locales.
-Red Bull also has their site and content in many languages with localized content.
+They do this by hosting events all around the world like their air race in the UK, Grand Prix in Indianapolis, and rally events in different locales.
+Red Bull also has their site and content in many languages with customized local content.